kalawinka/minack/index.md

-# Mining Acknowledgement Texts in Web of Science project
+# Mining Acknowledgement Texts in Web of Science

 Welcome to the homepage of the DZHW-funded project **Mining Acknowledgement Texts in Web of Science** (MinAck).